European start-ups court crowds for cash

 "It's accelerating, but we still don't see exponential growth like in the U.S. We're still spreading the gospel," KissKissBankBank CEO Vincent Ricordeau told Reuters.

-He highlighted language and legal barriers between countries, along with a less favorable cultural context for philanthropy and entrepreneurship than in North America.
+He highlighted language and legal barriers between countries, along with a less favourable cultural context for philanthropy and entrepreneurship than in North America.

 "Here, people tend to consider that since they pay a lot of taxes, it's up to the state to support the cultural industry," Ricordeau said.

-In a bid to promote a more favorable framework for crowdfunding on the Old Continent, the newly born European Crowdfunding Network (ECN) is looking to gather prospective founding members next month in Brussels.
+In a bid to promote a more favourable framework for crowdfunding on the Old Continent, the newly born European Crowdfunding Network (ECN) is looking to gather prospective founding members next month in Brussels.

 "We need to harmonize the landscape in Europe because platforms, to be profitable, need to have a large enough market to grow in," said Eva Serlachius, one of ECN's ambassadors.